 Rev250 at Historic Red Hook

-2025 marks the 250th anniversary of the start of the American Revolution—a moment that reshaped the political, social, and cultural landscape of our country.
+We’re commemorating the 250th anniversary of the American Revolution—a moment that reshaped the political, social, and cultural landscape of our country.
 Across the nation and here at home in Dutchess County, commemorative programs are inviting us not just to reflect on the past, but to ask: What does it mean to be an engaged citizen today?

 At Historic Red Hook, we’re excited to join in these efforts with programs that explore Revolutionary history from the ground up—through the lives of everyday people, the evolution of civic spaces like the Elmendorph Inn, and the ongoing work of building community.